meybatovaa/group8/README.md

 - `IMPC_SOP.csv` : Standard operating procedure for IMPC phenotype analysis data
 - `IMPC_parameter_description.txt` : Description of parameters belonging to each phenotype analysis
 - `IMPC_procedure.txt` : Description of procedures used for each parameter
 - `Disease_information.txt` : PhenoDigm scores for human disease to mouse phenotype association
+- `query_genes.csv` : List of the genotypes the collaborator would like to query from the database

 ## Working Directory
 Work from `/scratch_tmp/grp/msc_appbio/DCDM_group8/` with the following subdirectories: